murchie85/GPT_AUTOMATE/README.md

 Follow the prompts to describe your problem, and the application will classify the problem, decompose it into smaller deliverables, and generate code for each deliverable.

+The work will be in the output folder

 ## Limitations

 This is still a work in progress so use it at your own discretion, items to add are: